-Subin Sahu is a UMD Postdoctoral Researcher in the Biology Group in the Microsystems and Nanotechnology Division of the Physical Measurement Laboratory (PML) at the National Institute of Standards and Technology (NIST).
+Subin Sahu is a UMD Postdoctoral Researcher in the Microsystems and Nanotechnology Division of the Physical Measurement Laboratory (PML) at the National Institute of Standards and Technology (NIST).
 He received a B.S. and an M.S. in physics from Tribhuvan University in Nepal and a Ph.D. in physics from Oregon State University.
-His research interests includes ionic phenomena in nanofluidic system, ion transport through nanoscale pores, nonlinear dynamics in macromolecules, and thermal transport in low dimensional materials.
+His research interests includes ionic phenomena in nanofluidic system, transport through nano- and subnano-scale pores, ion channel mechanisms, nonlinear dynamics in macromolecules, and thermal transport in low dimensional materials.
 Subin is working with Michael Zwolak in designing nanofluidic devices for measurement of dehydration, bio-sensing, and nanofiltration.